Doug LaMalfa

-Douglas Lee LaMalfa (/ləˈmælfə/ lə-MAL-fə; born July 2, 1960) is an American politician serving as the U.S. representative for California's 1st congressional district since 2013.
-A member of the Republican Party, his district, formerly the second-largest in the state after the 8th (now largely the 23rd), covers nearly all of interior Northern California, including Chico, Redding, and Susanville.
+Douglas Lee LaMalfa (/ləˈmælfə/ lə-MAL-fə; July 2, 1960 – January 6, 2026) was an American politician and businessman who served as the U.S. representative for California's 1st congressional district from 2013 until his death in 2026.
+A member of the Republican Party, his district covered nearly all of interior Northern California, including Chico, Redding, and Susanville.

-A native of Oroville, LaMalfa was the California State Assemblyman for the 2nd district from 2002 to 2008 and California State Senator from the 4th district from 2010 to 2012.
+A native of Oroville, LaMalfa was the California state assemblyman for the 2nd district from 2002 to 2008 and California state senator from the 4th district from 2010 to 2012.

-Early life, education, and career
+Early life, education and business career

-LaMalfa is a fourth-generation rice farmer and lifelong Northern California resident.
-He graduated from Cal Poly, San Luis Obispo with a Bachelor's degree in agricultural business.
+Douglas Lee LaMalfa was born July 2, 1960, in Oroville, California.
+LaMalfa graduated from Biggs High School in 1978 and received a bachelor's degree in agricultural business from Cal Poly, San Luis Obispo, in 1982.
+He was a fourth-generation rice farmer.

 California State Assembly

 Elections

-In 2002, LaMalfa ran for the California State Assembly in the 2nd District.
+In 2002, LaMalfa ran for the California State Assembly in the 2nd district.
 He won the Republican primary with 59% of the vote, and the general election with 67%.
 He was reelected in 2004 (68%) and 2006 (68%).